 Other less common root vegetables include beets, parsnips, radishes, turnips, & rutabagas.
 Ginger and turmeric are root vegetables even though we often think of them as spices.

-Beets are grown both for their leaf folliage used as greens and for thir bulb.
-Known for thier colorful red flesh, most people have eaten them canned.
+are grown both for their leaf foliage used as greens and for their bulb.
+Known for their colorful red flesh, most people have eaten them canned.
 Fresh beets have a unique flavor and a crisp texture.
-Prepare beets by grating, slicing, julienneing or chunking.
+Prepare beets by grating, slicing, julienning, or chunking.
 Beets can be baked for the best flavor, steamed, or boiled.
 Serve beats with butter, with a dill sour cream sauce, or a vinaigrette.

-Parsnips are close to the carrot family, but have a white color rather than orange.
-Prepare washing in warm water and peeling the external skin.
-Slice, grate, julienne, or chunking evenly for cooking.
+are close to the carrot family, but have a white color rather than orange.
+Prepare by washing in warm water and then peeling the external skin.
+Slice, grate, julienne, or chunk evenly for cooking.
 Be sure to not overcook, they cook quicker than expected.
 Prepare by sauteing, steaming, boiling, baking, or roasting.

-Turnips and Rutabagas are vegetables that are less commonly used in recipes.
-Turnips are members of the mustard family, have aa white flesh and purple crowns.
+are vegetables that are less commonly used in recipes.
+Turnips are members of the mustard family and have white flesh and purple crowns.
 Rutabagas are larger with a yellow-orange color.
 Young turnips can be eaten raw or cooked.
-Peel mature turnips tougher skin prior to cooking.
-Cook by steaming , boiling, or baking.
+Peel mature turnips' tougher skin prior to cooking.
+Cook by steaming, boiling, or baking.
 Prepare by slicing, cubing, julienning, or mashing.
-Serve with butter or a cream sauce.
+Serve with butter or cream sauce.

 How to Prepare Root Vegetables